 “Showing respect in the workplace simply means not being intentionally or accidentally harmful to another,” says Kryss Shane, author of “Creating an LGBT+ Inclusive Workplace: The Practical Resource Guide for Business Leaders.”
 “By being mindful of how we speak and act, and by working on identifying and correcting our implicit biases, this becomes increasingly easy over time.”

 Unfortunately, respect seems to be something workplaces are lacking worldwide; Harvard Business Review reports that 54 percent of employees in an international study didn’t feel respected by their bosses.
-To make sure your office is an inclusive environment, here are some helpful tips and some insights from experts on creating respect in the workplace.
+To make sure your office is an inclusive environment, and to eliminate marginalization, here are some helpful tips and some insights from experts on creating respect in the workplace.

 1. Start the conversation

 Make your intentions of having a respectful and inclusive workplace clear, and outline what that means to you.
 There should be some baseline standards that aren’t up for debate, even if they have been a part of business culture in the past.
 The idea that it’s acceptable to bully new hires or only ask women to make coffee runs might have (wrongly!) flown in the 1980s (or even in the 2000s), but that doesn’t mean those traditions should continue.